 - Congenital adrenal hyperplasia

-Adrenal vein sampling (AVS) is a minimally invasive procedure to collect blood samples from the adrenal glands to determine how active the glands are and if one gland is more active than the other.
-Blood samples are collected through a catheter (thin tube) from each adrenal vein and also from an arm.
+Adrenal vein sampling (AVS) is a minimally invasive procedure that assesses if one or both adrenal glands are overactive in primary hyperaldosteronism and in select cases of hypercortisolism.
+Blood samples are collected through a catheter (thin tube) from each adrenal vein to determine how active the glands are and if one gland is more active than the other.

-ACTH stimulation test for adrenal insufficiency measures the adrenal glands’ stress response to adrenocorticotropic hormone (ACTH).
+Cosyntropin stimulation tests measure the adrenal glands’ stress response to adrenocorticotropic hormone (ACTH).
 This hormone, produced in the pituitary gland, stimulates the adrenal glands to release cortisol.
 During the test, a small amount of synthetic ACTH is injected, and the amount of cortisol produced by the adrenal glands in response is measured.
 This test is used to diagnose or rule out primary and secondary adrenal insufficiency, Addison’s disease and related conditions.

 Treatment of Adrenal Gland Disorders